AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>
                        <p>This requirement specifies a set of allowed terminologies.</p>
                        <p>The profile allows these and other terminologies.</p>
-                       <p>This part of the requirement is best enforced in a conformance profile.</p>
+                       <p>This part of the requirement is best enforced in a further profile.</p>
                     </td>
                </tr>
                 <!-- ======================================================================== -->